 Texas Lottery in Jeopardy

 The Texas Lottery has been in operation since 1992 and has become the fourth highest-grossing lottery in the nation behind New York, Florida, and California, producing north of $35 billion in revenue for state education and veteran benefits.
-Of the 45 states that have a lottery, none of them have shut down the moneymaking stream.
-Texas would be the first to do so if it passes legislation to terminate the Texas Lottery.
+Of the 45 states that have a lottery, none of them have ever moved to shut down this lucrative revenue stream.
+Texas would be the first to do so if it passes legislation to terminate the Texas Lottery, underscoring just how contentious gaming policy has become in the Lone Star State.

 The move to shutter the Texas Lottery Commission comes after a syndicate used DraftKings-owned Jackpocket, a lottery courier service, to buy enough tickets to effectively guarantee they had every combination to win the grand prize.
-Jackpocket has terminated its operation in Texas, and the lottery commissioner subsequently resigned.
+Following this scandal, Jackpocket has terminated its operation in Texas, and the lottery commissioner subsequently resigned, leaving questions about oversight and the future regulatory landscape for state-run gaming programs.

 None of the gambling bills were even heard during this session, and because the legislature meets in odd years and requires voter approval in even years, the earliest change could come in 2028.
-However, the scandal involving the lottery didn’t help, and those new legislators who have been voted in are largely conservative and anti-gambling.
+However, the recent scandal involving the lottery didn’t help, and those new legislators who have been voted in are largely conservative and anti-gambling.
+Observers say this combination of timing and turnover created a political climate inhospitable to gaming innovation, at least for now.

 Andy Abboud, a senior vice president at Sands, said in a prepared statement, “We’re happy with the progress we made this session.
 We have always said this will be a marathon, and we still strongly believe that destination resorts coming to Texas is inevitable, which is why we’re not going anywhere.”